munificent/game-programming-patterns/book/observer.markdown

 </aside>

-Destroying the subject is easier since in most implementations the observer doesn't have any references to it.
+Destroying the subject is easier since in most implementations, the observer doesn't have any references to it.
 But even then, sending the subject's bits to the memory manager's recycle bin may cause some problems.
 Those observers may still be expecting to receive notifications in the future, and they don't know that that will never happen now.
 They aren't observers at all, really, they just think they are.

 You can deal with this in a couple of different ways.
 The simplest is to do what I did and just punt on it.
 It's an observer's job to unregister itself from any subjects when it gets deleted.
 More often than not, the observer *does* know which subjects it's observing, so it's usually just a matter of <span name="destructor">adding</span> a `removeObserver()` call to its destructor.